RedHatTraining/DO328-apps/adopt-a-pup/web-app/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### `npm run start:prod`

+Starts the production server by executing `server.js`.

+The production server serves the files at `web-app/build`.
+This is the production build of the web-app.
+The production server also injects environment variables at run-time into `web-app/build/index.html` so that they can be read by the web-app.
+The injected environment variables must start with the `REACT_APP_` prefix.

+### `npm run lint`

+Checks and fixes (when possible) coding style errors.
+The coding style is specified in the `.eslintrc.json` file.

 ### `npm eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**